 Our hall, originally a Tithe Barn, was gifted in 1947 by Colonel J.P.
 Goodden, then owner of Compton Estate, for the enjoyment of all residents in both villages.
-In 1957 the land surrounding the hall was also donated.
-In December 1969 the hall became a registered charity.
+In 1957 the land surrounding the hall was also donated and in December 1969 the hall became a registered charity.

-Successful fundraising and the support of a variety of sponsors means that Phase 1 of the redevelopment was completed during 2021.
-This included damp proofing, upgraded electrics, connection to mains sewage, redecoration and resurfacing of the main hall wood floor.
-This work was completed on time and within budget in July 2021.
+Phase 1 was completed during 2021 and included damp proofing, upgraded electrics, connection to mains sewage, redecoration and resurfacing of the main hall wood floor.

-Continuing fundraising efforts allowed the completion of Phase 2 of the work in early 2023 which, despite a few issues along the way, was completed within budget.
-The redevelopment involved internal alterations to enable a larger and better equipped kitchen, upgraded toilet facilities and internal storage.
+Following further fundraising efforts Phase 2 of the work was completed in early 2023 and involved internal alterations to enable a larger and better equipped kitchen, upgraded toilet facilities and internal storage.

-Following the major renovations completed in 2023 improvements continue to be made where funding allows.
-Recently a new media centre, projector and screen were installed with grateful thanks to the support of the National Lottery.
-The National Lottery are also supporting the hall to make improvements to the acoustics/sound deadening in the hall.
+Improvements continue to be made where funding allows and in 2024 a new media centre, projector and screen were installed with grateful thanks to the National Lottery.
+They are now supporting the hall to make improvements to the acoustics/sound deadening which is due to be installed in October 2025.

 The Garfield Weston Foundation kindly awarded us a grant of £15,000 towards the Phase 2 redevelopment.